Geblang Reference Manual

 numeric_loop runs a counted for loop two million times with a

 small if/else and integer arithmetic in the body.
-For loops where
+The VM keeps small

 What it's slower at